-The world’s most challenging windsurf contest, Red Bull Storm Chase, is on again — and there are four spots left for only the worthiest of competitors.
+The world’s most challenging windsurf contest, Red Bull Storm Chase, is on again – and there are four contest spots left open for the worthiest competitors.
+Could it be you?

-But think hard because this isn't a joke.
-And take a hint from the GIFs below to see what you’d be applying for — or catch the action video here.
+But think hard – this is no joke.
+And take a cue from the GIFs below about what you’d be applying for – or catch the action video here.

 You can catch air like this:

-What's the best thing about high-wind windsurfing?
-Big air.
-The kind of air that puts even kiteboarders to shame.
+Let's face it – the best thing about high-wind windsurfing?
+Big air – the kind of air that puts even kiteboarders to shame.
 If you want to do well in Red Bull Storm Chase, you're going to need to be able to punt.

 Your sail has a lot of stickers on it: